DanielCondeTorres/Coarse-Grain-Tutorial/README.md

 ```

-We add the protein, the correct number of waters and the protein.itp file to the topology file (system.top, because there are less things needed to add)
+We add the protein, the correct number of waters and the protein.itp file to the topology file (system.top; because there is less to add than on topol.top, so we will forget about the latter.)

 (To count the number of waters you can also use this script provided:)